 Of course, there are socks!
 There is the Ravelry SKA Mystery Sock; clue #1, sock #1.

 The Ravelry Solid Sock group has chosen brown for this month.
 I have a Ram Club pattern from last year that is for DH.
 Yarn substitution was required, because the given yarn didn't have enough yardage.
-Hopefully this Hazel Knits sock yarn will cover both toes without additions from the scrap drawer.
-I love the depth of the color and the pattern really pops.

 The SKA group also has a color of the month for September.
 It is white, or black, or black/white.
 A pair of socks for DGD Luci has been started in black.
 I'm using a Cookie A pattern from her Sock Innovations book.